HANZZZZZZZZ/handbook/docs/conduct.md

 - **Do not bring people's families into things** in a malicious manner, keep shit civil.
 - **Don't be an edge-lord.** It's just stupid, stop it, get some help.

-If you need any further information regarding this rule, please contact Cody on Discord.
+If you need any further information regarding this rule, please contact a Helper on Discord.

 ## 2. Discord Guidelines